Skip to main content

 Impact of Metabolic Hormones on Pituitary Function

-The state of is communicated to the HPG axis via key hormones, namely insulin and the adipokines leptin and adiponectin.
+The state of metabolic health is communicated to the HPG axis via key hormones, namely insulin and the adipokines leptin and adiponectin.
 Their dysregulation in states of obesity and metabolic syndrome creates a cascade of hormonal disruption.

 Hyperinsulinemia ∞ In a state of insulin resistance, the pancreas compensates by producing excessive amounts of insulin.
 Chronically elevated insulin has profound effects on the HPG axis.
 In women, it is a key driver of ovarian dysfunction in Polycystic Ovary Syndrome (PCOS), where it synergizes with LH to promote ovarian androgen production.

 At the pituitary level, hyperinsulinemia can alter the gonadotroph’s response to GnRH, disrupting the normal ratio of LH to FSH secretion.
-In men, the that accompanies obesity is strongly linked to secondary hypogonadism.
+In men, the insulin resistance that accompanies obesity is strongly linked to secondary hypogonadism.
 This occurs through both central suppression of the HPG axis and direct effects on testicular function.

 Leptin and Adiponectin ∞ Leptin, the “satiety hormone” produced by fat cells, is a permissive signal for reproduction, indicating to the brain that there are sufficient energy stores.
 In obesity, however, the brain develops leptin resistance.
 The hypothalamus no longer properly registers the high leptin levels, leading to a perceived state of energy deficit that can suppress GnRH pulsatility.